mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

         }
     }

-    $ dcos kafka update start --options=options.json
+    $ dcos beta-kafka update start --options=options.json

 The new service will be running Kafka 0.11.0.0 with two customized options (`inter.broker.protocol.version` and `log.message.format.version`).

 Since protocol and log versions have been updated with new protocol and log formats, you can not directly roll back to the previous package version.

-**Note**: Default settings for protocol and log versions are overwritten with these customized options (steps 1 through 3), even though  their values are same as the defaults of the new package version `2.0.0-0.11.0.0` .
+**Note**: Default settings for protocol and log versions are overwritten with these customized options (steps 1 through 3), even though  their values are same as the defaults of the new package version `1.1.27-0.11.0-beta` .
 Pay attention to these customized options for further package upgrades since they will be preserved unless overwritten explicitly.

-##  Upgrade in Strict Mode from `1.1.16-0.10.1.0-beta`
+##  Upgrade in Strict Mode from `1.1.26-0.10.1.0-beta`

-If you are upgrading to the DC/OS Apache Kafka package `2.0.0-0.11.0.0`  on a DC/OS cluster running in [strict security mode](https://docs.mesosphere.com/1.9/security/#security-modes), you must specify service account details during the package update process.
+If you are upgrading to the DC/OS Apache Kafka package `1.1.27-0.11.0-beta`  on a DC/OS cluster running in [strict security mode](https://docs.mesosphere.com/1.9/security/#security-modes), you must specify service account details during the package update process.
 Service account credentials enable your service to authenticate to a DC/OS cluster in strict mode.

 You can provide service account details in a JSON options file or via the DC/OS GUI.

 ### New Installation

-If you are performing a fresh installation of Kafka `2.0.0-0.11.0.0` on a strict mode cluster, add the following parameter to your options JSON file in order to  provide your service account details.
+If you are performing a fresh installation of Kafka `1.1.27-0.11.0-beta` on a strict mode cluster, add the following parameter to your options JSON file in order to  provide your service account details.

     $ cat options.json